LinChen-65/LLM-belief-update/README.md

 ```

 The exact environment variables required may differ by script depending on whether it uses SiliconFlow, OpenRouter, Azure OpenAI, or another OpenAI-compatible endpoint.
-## Notes

-- Large raw datasets and generated result files should be kept in `src/dataset/` and `results/` rather than mixed with core code.
-- Do not commit API keys, passwords, local environment files, or private credentials.
-- If results are regenerated, place them in the corresponding subfolder under `results/` so that each experiment remains easy to locate.